By Lion Studios

 Feature Gaps vs Competitors

-- Environmental hazards and boss levels (available in Draw Joust!)
+- Environmental hazards (available in Draw Joust! but missing here)

 Key Takeaways